-Those of us that want to technically trade the financial markets for a living, or simply make a profit doing so, have undoubtedly invested a lot of time, money and emotional effort into the process.
+Those of us that want to trade the financial markets for a living technically, or make a profit doing so, have undoubtedly invested a lot of time, money and emotional effort into the process.

 There are, however, certain aspects that, no matter what our chosen trading method, seem to be hurdles for us all.

-Trading, for example, is full of contradictions: we need to hold our winning trades, but we need to know when to take profits; we need to make a traders equation, but we need wide stops; and we need to wait for a clear signal, but the so-called clear signals often don’t work.
+Trading, for example, is full of contradictions.
+We need to hold our winning trades, but we need to know when to take profits.
+We need to make a traders equation, but we need distant stops.
+And we need to wait for a clear signal, but the so-called clear signs often don’t work.

 A few trading conditions that I struggled with, and still do from time to time, include: not holding the trade all the way to target; entering on a whim of a signal, or worse no signal at all; and, my unfortunate favourite, trying to reverse a trade too early.

 The latter is probably the single reason most traders struggle.
 I have an example trade from yesterday where (this time) I correctly held the trade from the currency pairing USD/JPY.

 Firstly, I have to say that context is a big part of my trading strategy.
 When I show these snips, we are not explaining the overall background.
 That is, what price was doing leading up to the few bars we show on the chart.
 In this instance, over the last two days, the market had been in a steep descent, or bear trend.

 We can see that the market turned bullish and went long in what seems to be three pushes (marked on the chart).
 After three thrusts the market often reverses.
 For me, the market was always in long after the first push, and I looked for opportunities to get long.

 At this point, a novice trader, influenced by the prior two-day bear market, and not focused at the moment, would be entering short at the top of both push 1 and push 2 hoping for a resumption of the bear.